AOT-Technologies/forms-flow-ai/USAGE.md

 ### [STEP 2](#) Client Tasks

 * Log in to http://localhost:3000 (forms-flow-web) with valid [default user credentials for the client](./forms-flow-idm/keycloak/README.md#formsflow-ai-user-credentials).
-* After the log-in is successful you will be redirected to http://localhost:3000/form where you can View and Submit a form.
+* After the Log in is successful you will be redirected to http://localhost:3000/form where you can View and Submit a form.

 ![image](https://user-images.githubusercontent.com/83489861/124476700-c72ce680-ddc0-11eb-9dba-31adf9d63a5e.png)